CEIAG and Work Related Learning Policy 2025/2026

 • Monitoring/evaluation

-• Liaison with SLT, Governing Body, LA, NTLT and other partners
+• Liaison with SLT, Governing Body, LA and other partners

 Subject staff are responsible for identification of work related learning elements within schemes/plans and implementation of work related elements.